- People in their 20s were the most likely to say they were extremely fatigued by the COVID-19 pandemic.

 We can see this more relaxed attitude in the easing of COVID-19 health and safety precautions throughout the pandemic.
 People reported participating less in all safety practices with the exception of one: wearing a mask in public.
 Around 86.4% of people reported they’re wearing a mask in public now, compared to 85.6% of people who wore a mask at the start of the pandemic.

 A Brighter Vaccinated Future

 It’s safe to say getting “back to normal” is a hope pretty much everyone going through this unprecedented time can agree on.
 However, just how we accomplish this may vary depending on whom you talk to.
-Despite a hard year of COVID fatigue, there is still hope for the future thanks to the recent rollout of COVID-19 vaccines.
-Nearly 12% of the U.S. population is fully vaccinated, and President Joe Biden has directed the states to open vaccinations to all adults by May 1 in the hopes that doing so would enable Americans to celebrate Independence Day 2021 in person.
+There is hope for the future thanks to the rollout of COVID-19 vaccines.
+Nearly 47% of the U.S. population is fully vaccinated, and President Joe Biden directed the states to open vaccinations to all adults by May 1 in the hopes that doing so would enable Americans to celebrate Independence Day 2021 in person.
 However, not everyone is so sure of these vaccine hopes.

 Our respondents admitted being largely hopeful the vaccine will get things back to normal.
 Over 92% said they’re at least a little hopeful that the vaccine will bring normalcy back.
 Most people (32.5%) were somewhat hopeful about this, while 28% were very hopeful, and over 16% were extremely hopeful.
 The top activities people reported being eager to return to once vaccinated were travel and getting together with loved ones.

 The vast majority of people said they trust the vaccine, but 23.1% felt uncertain, and 16.6% said they don’t trust it to protect them from COVID-19.
 Despite this uncertainty, almost 68% of respondents said they plan to get the vaccine as soon as it’s available to them.